jvanbruegge/idp-futulog/report.md

   <svg id="force_graph"></svg>
 </div>

-As the big Finnish offices distord the data a bit, here is the same data, but only with the three German offices:
+As the big Finnish offices distort the data a bit, here is the same data, but only with the three German offices:

 <div>
   <em id="force_graph_germany_text">Waiting for first simulation to finish before starting</em>